chtombleson/php-deploy/INSTALL.md

 The only difference between the two command is the -setup option which is needed to setup a site for the first time.

 The -setup option run everything creating the web directory structure, getting the first release, setting up the webserver conf, database and install any dependencies.
 On an update it only creates a new release, updates any dependencies.

+## How to rollback a site
+Rolling back a site to a previous release is straight forward, run the following command:

+    $/home/deploy/ php deploy.php -site [sitename] -env [environment (testing | prod)] -rollback

+This command will remove the current release and revert back to a previous one.
+I only rolls back code changes, does not rollback any database changes.

+You can also rollback a setup this removes the code and any database and database user by running the following command:

+    $/home/deploy/ php deploy.php -site [sitename] -env [environment (testing | prod)] -setup -rollback